How to Create Adorable DIY Planters — Easy Step-by-Step Guide

 How do I clean painted terracotta pots?

 Gently wipe painted terracotta pots with a damp cloth to clean them.
-Avoid harsh scrubbing or abrasive cleaners, as these can damage the paint.
-For stubborn dirt, a mild soap and water solution can be used, followed by a gentle rinse and air dry.
+Avoid harsh scrubbing or abrasive cleaners, as these can damage the paint and sealant, leading to premature wear.
+For stubborn dirt or grime, a mild soap and water solution can be used, followed by a gentle rinse and air dry.
+It's important to be delicate to preserve the integrity of your painted design.
+For outdoor pots, occasional gentle cleaning will help keep them looking their best without compromising the artwork.

 Free: 10 Paper Crafts Anyone Can Make in 5 Minutes